Johnlon/spam-1/docs/ram.md

 ![Ram](ram.png)

 The RAM is updated by data flowing from the ALU result bus.
-The RAM is connected to the ALU result but via a tristate buffer (see 'BUFFER IN' above) to allow the RAM to be able to write to the ALU B Input bus.

-The RAM is also connected via a tristate buffer to the ALU B Input Bus.
-This buffer again needed to isolate the ALU result bus and ALU input busses as needed.
+The RAM is connected to the ALU result bus via a tristate buffer (see 'BUFFER IN' above) to avoid interference between the ALU result bus and the ALU B input bus as the RAM's data lines are connected to both the busses.
+The RAM is also connected to the ALU B input bus via a tristate buffer to the ALU B Input Bus.

 The RAM may be addressed in one of two ways:
 - _Register addressing_ via the [memory address registers](memory_address_register.md) or